cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 A widget in the CDAP UI represents a component that will be rendered and used to set a value of a property of a plugin.
-These are the different widgets |---| their type, a description, their attributes (if any) and their output data type |---| that we support in Cask Hydrator as of version |version|:
+These are the different widgets |---| their type, a description, their attributes (if any), and their output data type |---| that we support in Cask Hydrator as of version |version|:

 .. list-table::